PicturElements/lib/README.md

     </b>
   </summary>

-  Object.assign or `@qtxr/utils/inject` are favored over spread, as it is slighty more explicit in most cases.
+  `@qtxr/utils/assign` or `@qtxr/utils/inject` are favored over spread, as it is slighty more explicit in most cases.
 However, mutating the original data is almost always heavily discouraged and is never done except for explicit extensions.
 </details>

 <details>